PengtaoJiang/TSP6K/README.md

 ## Dataset Preparation
 Download the dataset from [this link](https://www.jianguoyun.com/p/DZVO0kMQ2tnWChjun6MFIAA) and put them into ```/data/TSP6K/```.
-You can successfully download the dataset once you have sent an email to (pt.jiang at mail.nankai.edu.cn) to obtain the password.
+Since the paper has not been accepted yet, you can successfully download the dataset once you have sent an email to (pt.jiang at mail.nankai.edu.cn) to obtain the password.
 ```
 data
 ├── TSP6K